INCF/nineml-spec/source/general.rst

 The Annotations_ element is the top-level of the annotations attached to a NineML element.
-They can be included at the top level of a document and within any NineML element (User Layer or Abstraction Layer), and may contain any object hierarchy that can be serialised to valid XML (although other hierarchical formats are supported, see :ref:`Serialisation`).
+They can be included at the top level of a document and within any NineML element (User Layer or Abstraction Layer), and may contain any object hierarchy that can be serialized to valid XML (although other hierarchical formats are supported, see :ref:`Serialization`).

 ..
 [Cannon2014] Cannon, R.~C., Gleeson, P., Crook, S., Ganapathy, G.,